Medical marijuana is legal in the State of Florida for people with certain medical conditions. But can you be fired for medical marijuana?

-The Florida medical marijuana bill signed by Governor Scott last year allows residents of the state with “debilitating medical conditions” to use medical marijuana.
-It is available in Florida, however, remains illegal under federal law.
+The Florida medical marijuana bill signed by Governor Scott in 2017 allows residents of the state with “debilitating medical conditions” to use medical marijuana.
+It is available in Florida.
+However, it remains illegal under federal law.
 “Debilitating medical conditions” as defined by the state include:

 - Cancer, Epilepsy, and Glaucoma